 Manual gauges are prone to clogging and damage.
 The filter differential pressure is the indicator that the filtration system is operating effectively.
 Pressure can be too high and too low.
 Bag performance can be enhanced by good pressure regulation.
 These days there is every reason to fit a non-clogging pressure transmitter and obtain 24/7 access to this vital readout.

-If your dust collection system isn’t performing at its maximum efficiency, it may be time to call for service from the masters of dust collection.
-Quality Service Solutions from Nederman MikroPul will send a highly trained field service team to perform comprehensive inspections and troubleshooting to get your dust collection system operating at peak efficiency and uncover potential problems that could cause unexpected production upsets.
+If your dust collection system isn’t performing at its maximum efficiency, it may be time to call for service from the masters of dust collection, Nederman MikroPul.
+Our high quality services bring a highly trained field service team to perform comprehensive inspections and troubleshooting.
+We help to get your dust collection system operating at peak efficiency and uncover potential problems that could cause unexpected production upsets.
 We will spend the time to fully assess where your filter problems exist and what to do about it.

 Give us a call at 704-399-7441